-For trade and other debtors, credit checks are part of the normal operating process and stringent monitoring procedures are in place to deal with overdue debts.
+Credit checks are part of the normal operating process and stringent monitoring procedures are in place to deal with overdue debts.
 In addition, the Group reviews the recoverable amounts of trade and other debtors at the end of each reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.

-The Group has no significant concentrations of credit risk with exposure spread over a number of counterparties and customers.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the consolidated statement of financial position after deducting any impairment allowance.
 The Group does not provide any guarantees which would expose the Group to credit risk.